HiItsStrawberry/Ransomware_POC/README.md

 3. Then replace the ClientId and ClientSecret to your own GoogleDriveAPI ClientId and ClientSecret

 ## How to use (2)
-1. You can download the Netwalker.exe file and you good to go.
+1. You can download the Netwalker.exe in the Installer file and you good to go.